kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-in-the-ai-era.md

 This is a structural advantage, not merely a stylistic preference.

-## Documentation Coverage Can Scale Better Than Framework Surface
+## Documentation Coverage Can Scale Better Than Framework Surface { #coverage-scales }

 This explains an important Kora claim.